-BEWARD N100 supports wired connection only and can be connected to LAN or to the Internet.
+BEWARD N300 supports wired connection only.
 The camera can be connected directly to a computer or through a router.

 A common home router has one WAN port for Internet access and four LAN ports to connect computers, IP cameras and other devices on your local network.